-In this week’s post, NYC therapist and My Wellbeing member Judy Choix, LMHC, introduces us to the topic of “inner child” and explains how contacting the inner child can be helpful for improving our relationships as adults.
+In this week’s post, NYC therapist Judy Choix, LMHC, introduces us to the topic of “inner child” and explains how contacting the inner child can be helpful for improving our relationships as adults.

 Judy leads us through a helpful exercise, offering a practical application that readers can try on their own or with a trusted person as a witness.

 Relationships can be challenging.
 What makes them even more challenging is when our adult behaviors reflect the unmet needs we had as children.

 In this picture above, the sculpture displayed at Burning Man titled "LOVE" says it all.
 In this post, we will visit the importance of healing our past inner child wounds and how that can greatly affect the quality of our present-day relationships.

 The inner child encompasses the parts of our psyche that retain the qualities we all possessed as children.
 The joyful energies of creativity, curiosity, playfulness, and spontaneity are potent: they can mobilize a collapsed system and be a catalyst in the healing process.

 Inner child also describes parts of us that have been deeply wounded.
 Various incidents in our childhood, especially highly charged ones, that left us hopeless, sad, angry, scarred and/or unsupported live unchanged in our energy field.

 Why does this happen?
 At the time when they occurred, our little systems were not developmentally equipped to process such a large charge, usually coming at us from an adult who had more power than us.
 We simply did not have the cognition to understand what was happening and often there was no supportive presence to explain it to us.
 So, the emotion was left unprocessed and frozen in our energy field.
 These early experiences leave “markers” in our body, mind, and spirit that show up in adulthood as thoughts, beliefs, images, energy tones and habits.